Dia de los Muertos

-Originating in Mexico, Día de los Muertos, also known as Day of the Dead is a 3000-year-old ritual.
-It is a two-day festival for family and friends to come together to celebrate and honour their deceased loved ones.
-The belief is that at midnight on October 31, the spirits of loved ones can come down to enjoy the festivities that are prepared for them.
+Originating in Mexico, Día de los Muertos is a ritual dating back 3000 years.
+It is a two-day festival for family and friends to come together to honour and celebrate the lives of their loved ones who have passed away.
+Their belief is that at midnight on October 31, the spirits of loved ones can come down to enjoy the festivities that are prepared especially for them.

-One of the biggest traditions of the festival is creating an offering of the favourite foods of the deceased.
-The key purpose of this custom is a reminder of good memories of loved ones gone.
+One of the biggest traditions of the festival is creating an offering of the favourite foods of their loved ones.
+The key purpose of this custom is a reminder of good memories and to show their loved ones that they are not forgotten.

 All family and friends welcome!